microsoft/project15/Deploy/Deployment.md

 1. The command takes about 1~2 minutes to complete

+    You may close `Cloud Shell` now.

     > [!TIP]
     > Ignore warnings and `ResourceNotFoundError`

     ![Deployment 11](media/Deployment-11.png)

-1. Open a new browser window or tab, then navigate to the web site
+1. Open a new browser window or tab, then navigate to the web site using URL from `Outputs`

-    You can find URL in `Outputs` of the deployment
+    You can find `_Web_Site_Address` in `Outputs` of the deployment

     ![Deployment 12](media/Deployment-12.png)